Best Native Grasses for Bird Cover and Beneficial Insects

 - Upright stems create protective cover

-- Dense clumps provide shelter for small insects
+- Dense clumps shelter small insects

 Prairie dropseed (Sporobolus heterolepis)